Albania: Economy

+The 2023 Economic Freedom of the World report placed Albania in the 31st position, noting a considerable degree of economic independence and the effective adoption of market-oriented policies.
+The 2024 Bertelsmann Transformation Index ranked Albania 20th and acknowledged substantial progress in political and economic transformation.
+Also in 2024, the country was positioned 23rd in the Global Gender Gap Index, excelling in the Economic Participation and Opportunity category with a global ranking of 16th, showcasing significant advancements in women's economic participation.
+However, the Albanian economy, despite demonstrating considerable resilience, encounters substantial vulnerabilities that hinder its development.
+Principal challenges include widespread corruption, distorted competition, and frequent modifications to fiscal legislation.
+Furthermore, inadequate contract enforcement, a large informal sector, and persistent labor shortages further complicate the national economic progress.

+Economic landscape of Albania is characterised by regional disparities, particularly apparent in the concentration of economic activities in the triangular region formed by Tirana, Durrës and Laç.
+This metropolitan area, referred to as Durana, functions as the principal economic center of Albania.
+In the year 2021, Tirana County accounted for a significant 44% of the national GDP, with the counties of Fier and Durrës also playing integral roles in the economy, contributing 11% and 10% to the GDP, respectively.
+Other substantial economic centers, such as Elbasan and the coastal cities of Sarandë and Vlorë, highlight the uneven distribution of economic development across the country.
+Cultural regions, including Berat and Korçë, despite their geographical distance from the primary economic hubs, have derived considerable benefits from the expansion of the tourism sector.

 Primary sector

-Agriculture in the country is based on small to medium-sized family-owned dispersed units.
-It remains a significant sector of the economy of Albania.
-It employs 41% of the population, and about 24.31% of the land is used for agricultural purposes.
-One of the earliest farming sites in Europe has been found in the southeast of the country.
-As part of the pre-accession process of Albania to the European Union, farmers are being aided through IPA funds to improve Albanian agriculture standards.

 Albania produces significant amounts of fruits (apples, olives, grapes, oranges, lemons, apricots, peaches, cherries, figs, sour cherries, plums, and strawberries), vegetables (potatoes, tomatoes, maize, onions, and wheat), sugar beets, tobacco, meat, honey, dairy products, traditional medicine and aromatic plants.
 Further, the country is a worldwide significant producer of salvia, rosemary and yellow gentian.
 The country's proximity to the Ionian Sea and the Adriatic Sea give the underdeveloped fishing industry great potential.
 The World Bank and European Community economists report that, Albania's fishing industry has good potential to generate export earnings because prices in the nearby Greek and Italian markets are many times higher than those in the Albanian market.
 The fish available off the coasts of the country are carp, trout, sea bream, mussels and crustaceans.